csabapalfi/web-perf-like-its-2017/slides.md

 ---

-# How do you test?

-* locally
-* locally/lab with throttling CPU/network
-* real user monitoring

 ---

-# How to measure
+# 👫 How users think?

-# emoji
-Is Lighthouse/Webpagetest.org accurate?
+🔜 happening?
+FP, FCP

+🤔 meaningful?
+FMP, hero elements

+👆 usable? custom marks, TTI

+🥃 smooth? long-tasks, input latency

 ---

-#3G
+# How do you measure?

+* your machine / tools
+* real user monitoring

 ---

-Synthetic tests are most useful to see differences before/after deployment.

-What do real users experience: RUM
+# Ok, why RUM?

+* not all users have the same experience

 ---

+# RUM challenges

+* measurement browser support
+* implementation lives in production code
+* telemetry loss bias

 ---

 # Load abandonment

-survivorship bias
-telemetry loss bias
+* track `visibilitychange`
+* small amount of blocking JS in `<head>`

 ---

-Browser support?
+# Synthetic

+* all the metrics
+* do it before production! (too)

 ---